-Normally a minimum of a lower second-class UK Bachelor’s degree or an overseas qualification of an equivalent standard.
-For Primary Specialist Mathematics, a Mathematicss degree or degrees with significant Mathematics content would be an advantage.
+A minimum of a lower second-class UK Bachelor’s degree or an overseas qualification of an equivalent standard.
+For Primary Specialist Mathematics, a Mathematics degree or degrees with significant Mathematics content would be an advantage.

 If your education has not been conducted in the English language, you will be expected to demonstrate evidence of an adequate level of English proficiency.

 The English language level for this programme is: Good.

 Further information can be found on our English language requirements page.Pre-Master's and Pre-sessional English

 UCL Pre-Master's and Pre-sessional English courses are for international students who are aiming to study for a postgraduate degree at UCL.
 The courses will develop your academic English and academic skills required to succeed at postgraduate level.
 International Preparation Courses